-A planned interim analysis may be conducted when at least 10% of the participants complete Day 180 at Visit 7 or discontinue the study.
+A planned interim analysis may be conducted when at least 50% of the participants complete Week 12 at Visit 7 or discontinue the study.
 The interim will be for the purpose of internal planning and decision-making and may assess safety, PK, and/or efficacy measures.
 Additional details related to statistical methods will be described in the SAP.
 If this happens, an assessment committee (AC) will be formed to review the interim analyses in an unblinded manner.
 The details regarding the number of participants and type of analysis will be provided in the AC charter and in the unblinding plan.
+Study team members who have potential contact with the sites will remain blinded throughout the study.
 Information that may unblind the study during the analyses will not be reported to study sites or blinded study team members before the study has been unblinded.
 Study sites will receive information about interim results only if deemed necessary for the safety of the participants.
-The study will not be stopped based on the efficacy of LY3819469 versus placebo.
+The study will not be stopped based on the efficacy of LY3473329 versus placebo.
 Therefore, there will be no inflation of the type 1 error rate, and no need to employ an alpha spending function or multiplicity adjustment.